New Audiences and Innovative Practice - NAIP M.Mus

 Study structure

-NAIP is a two-year multinational master's program (MMus), operated in collaboration with the Royal Academy of Music in The Hague and the Prince Claus Academy of Music in Groningen in the Netherlands (see details http://musicmaster.eu/).
-Students receive training in artistic management, project management, entrepreneurship and employee-related research.
-Collaborative projects between different musical styles, art forms and all kinds of groups in society are being worked on with the aim of approaching new listeners, promoting courage and ability to become leaders in their field and developing an ever new platform for artistic creation in a diverse context.
+NAIP is a two-year internationall master's program (MMus), operated in consolidation with the Royal Conservatoire in The Hague and the Prince Claus Conservatoire in Groningen in the Netherlands (see details http://musicmaster.eu/).
+Students receive training in artistic practice and research, project management, entrepreneurship, leadership and performance.
+Collaborative projects across different musical styles, art forms and all sheeps of groups in society are undertaken with the aim of approaching new audiences, training leadersip skills and developing new platforms for artistic practice in a diverse context.

 After graduation

-The working environment of musicians is undergoing rapid changes in modern times, becoming more and more diverse and increasingly stretching across national borders.
-Creative thinking, interdisciplinary methods and approaches, and leadership and communication skills are valuable qualities when working in such circumstances.
-The program aims to develop the above qualities in students so that they can better work as creative artists on a broad basis for the future.
+The social climate of musicians changes rapidly, becoming increasingly diverse, stretching across national and cultural borders.
+Creative thinking, consolidation and interdisciplinary methods and approaches as well asleadership and communication skills are valid qualities when working in the field.
+The program aims to develop the above qualifications in students so that they can better work as creative artists on a broad basis for the future.

 The application process is in two steps, first submit the application and then pay the application fee.
 Please note: It is possible to save the application while working on it.